DarkMG1/GPTHelper-java/README.md

 This is just a small project I made in my free time to enable people to access GPT-4 for a fraction of the monthly cost OpenAI charges.

+# Note
+This project has been abandoned due to the library I was using has not been updated.
+Instead, I am working on converting this to Python, with more features, due to OpenAI supporting Python.

 ## Summary

 1. [How it works](#how-it-works)